 In addition, as described in the Basis of Design Report (B&V 2020a), a proposed 3-foot-high cofferdam and 12-inch bypass piping, designed to accommodate streamflows of 12 cfs, would be installed during construction to control potential increased streamflow associated with a rain event.
 The 3-foot-high cofferdam is deemed adequate for typical summer streamflows (B&V 2020a).
-Based on the data for average daily flows at Upper Laguna Creek Gaging Station, 12 cfs streamflow has only been exceeded three days during the proposed months of construction (June to October) during the period data has been collected at the project site (from October 1969 to October 1976 and October 2003 to September 2019).
+Based on the data for average daily flows at Upper Laguna Creek Gaging Station, 12 cfs streamflow has only been exceeded three days during the proposed-months of when in-stream construction would occur (June to October) during over the period data has been was collected at the project site (from October 1969 to October 1976 and October 2003 to September 2019).
 Specifically, from June 4 to June 6, 2011, the Upper Laguna Creek Gaging Station registered an average daily flow rate of 19 cfs and a maximum flow rate of 45 cfs (City of Santa Cruz 2019).
 Because this discreet stream flow event was an anomaly, stream overtopping of the cofferdam and associated erosion of sediments during a rainfall event during construction is not anticipated.